Find out about what it is like to live in halls of residence and watch our videos for more information.

 REC Linda said: "We make the arrangements for students to actually meet up and get to know each other, especially during the first few weeks of them moving in.
 But it's always something fun."

-Social events will take place in halls and on campus throughout the year.
-Event details will be posted on the halls noticeboards and on Facebook group and you will be invited to join the group before moving into halls.
+Social events will take place in halls and on campus throughout the year, but we expect that in the first term a number of events will be run online to maintain social distancing.
+Event details will be posted on the halls noticeboards and on the Facebook groups and you will be invited to join your hall’s group before moving into halls.

 What to bring with you